Swallowtail Butterfly Identification and Comparison

 Swallowtail Butterfly Identification Chart

-The identification chart below compares the colors and features of common Swallowtail butterflies.
+The identification chart below compares the colors and features of common Swallowtail butterflies using their dorsal views.

 Read More About These Swallowtail Species